oddbird/oddleventy/content/blog/2026/anchor-overflow.md

 each axis, you have a start, center, and end area.
 You can pick any combination except for start and end without the center, as it has to be contiguous.

-For an in-depth look at `position-area`, my [article on `position-area`](/2025/02/25/anchor-position-area/).
+For an in-depth look at `position-area`, check out my [article on `position-area`](/2025/02/25/anchor-position-area/).

 ## Alignment rules